 Is this the end of keyword research?

-So, keyword research might be a little less specific, but it’s still achievable with Grouped Data in the AdWords Keyword Planner.
+So, keyword research might be a little less specific, but it’s still achievable with Grouped Data in the Google Ads Keyword Planner.